apache/cloudstack-documentation/source/installguide/hypervisor/vsphere.rst

 Ethernet port profile and vEthernet port profile.
 The Ethernet port profile is applied to the physical uplink ports-the NIC ports of the physical NIC adapter on an ESXi server.
-The vEthernet port profile is associated with the virtual NIC (vNIC) that is plumbed on a guest VM on the ESXi server.
+The vEthernet port profile is associated with the virtual NIC (vNIC) that is plumbed on a guest Instance on the ESXi server.
 The port profiles help the network administrators define network policies which can be reused for new Instances.
 The Ethernet port profiles are created on the VSM and are represented as port groups on the vCenter server.